William69-svg/Aboutme/README.md

 Welcome to my GitHub profile!
 Here's a little bit about me:

 ## 🌟 About Me
-- 💻 I'm a  specializing in [Cyber Security].
+- 💻 I'm a Cryptanalyst specializing in [Cyber Security].
 - 🌱 Currently learning [ACT - Academy of Cryptography Techniques].

 ## 🚀 My Skills